 The final step in the installation process is the mounting of the floodlight unit onto the mounting bracket.

 Mount the floodlight camera

 Carefully push all the wires through the middle opening of the bracket into the junction box, and secure the floodlight camera through the middle hole using the Phillips machine screw.

 In the case that you are installing the floodlight camera directly to the bracket, fit the wires into the back openings of the camera.

-- Adjust the lens and light angle using the adjusting knobs.
+- Adjust the light angle using the adjusting knobs.